Louis-Aime/Milesian-calendar/Milesian_calendar_in_short.md

 ## Why Milesian ?
 This name was chosen as a tribute to Thales of Miletus.
-Herodote writes that Thales was the first scientist who said that a tropic year held 365 ¼ days, instead of exactly 365.
+Herodote writes that Thales was the first scientist who said that a tropical year held 365 ¼ days, instead of exactly 365.

 ## Introducing the Milesian calendar to today's world
 Our belief is that the Milesian calendar should be introduced as a possible alternative to the Gregorian calendar.